-One hundred years of cinema have shown that Christians have rarely used film to its potential.
+One hundred years of cinema has shown that Christians have rarely used the medium of film to its potential.
 With the tectonic shifts currently happening in the entertainment industry, I believe the question before us is this: Where will we be in the new entertainment landscape?

 This is not a pedestrian question.
 Novelist Walter Mosley said this about novels, “If you want to be in the history of a culture then you have to exist in the fiction.
 If you don’t exist in the literature, your people don’t exist.”

 ABOUT TODD SHAFFER

 The Ministry of Motion Pictures is my effort to understand the contours of the Christian film industry, the marketplace, and filmmakers who are serving it.
 It’s also a place to talk about my love for cinema and filmmakers, as I meet other filmmakers, writers, historians, studio execs, producers, marketers, critics and theologians from within the faith film genre, and those who are without.
 We have the opportunity to be more than just a moralistic/faith-friendly cog within Hollywood’s moving parts.
 We can be visionaries.
 We must be storytellers that illuminate the riches of God’s truths.

 I am grateful for the filmmakers who have been bold enough to jump into the fray to make their Christian films.
 For all of the flaws of so many of our films, we should be thankful that most Christian films present, as Jonathan Leeman has so eloquently put it, “a right moral ecology.”
 While much entertainment glorifies violence, vengence, autonomy, sexual immorality, and the spirit of evil, it’s important that we have films that provide a right moral ecology.